 Moving on from AI-powered voice speakers, consumers have now started to welcome vacuum robots, mopping robots, and lawn mowing robots into their homes.
 The consumer robotics market has already taken off, and it is likely to grow manifold in the near future.

 Besides house cleaning robots, there is a newfound demand for humanoids that can offer companionship.
 Some experts believe that it won’t be long before people begin to treat humanoids as part of their families.
-And, scientists have also been able to programme robots that not only look like humans, but also possess human values like empathy, compassion, and even humor.
+And, scientists have also been able to program robots that not only look like humans, but also possess human values like empathy, compassion, and even humor.

 changing in growing countries